 In the second quarter of 1995, the Company recorded a pre-tax special charge of \$65.0 to cover the costs of the restructuring plan related to the Merger.
 The charge includes approximately \$24.2 to reduce the workforce, \$21.3 to reduce certain assets to their net realizable values, and \$19.5 for lease and other facility obligations.
-Also in the second quarter of 1995, the Company recorded a pre-tax special charge of \$10.0 in connection with the estimated costs of settling various claims pending against the Company, substantially all of which are billing disputes, in which the Company.
+Also in the second quarter of 1995, the Company recorded a pre-tax special charge of \$10.0 in connection with the estimated costs of settling various claims pending against the Company, substantially all of which are billing disputes, in which the Company believes it is probable that settlements will be made by the Company.